cronical/budget_dance/docs/accounting.md

 The solution uses a Moneydance tag, `IRA-Txbl-Distr` on those transactions.
 This involves editing the transactions that are downloaded from the financial institution to add in the tag.
 This needs to be done in the Bank Register view not the Register view.
 The tags field is only shown in the Bank Register view.

 ![How it should look](assets/images/ira-txbl-distr.png)

+## Tag support

+The table `tbl_tag_sums` has been introduced to allow easy access to tagged transactions.
+It can be selected based on Tag (single) and Account.
+Multiple tags on a record are not supported (and believed detected, causing an error.)

 ## Investments